gmardau/gmd-tree-library/README.md

 ## Future Development

-At the time of writing, the library contains only Binary trees.
-In future releases this library is expected to include Space Partitioning trees (namely KD-trees and Orthrees (n-analogue of quadtrees)) and B-trees.
+At the time of writing, the library contains Binary trees and Point k-d trees.
+In future releases this library is expected to include other Space Partitioning trees (namely Range k-d trees and Orthrees (n-analogue of quadtrees)) and B-trees.

 ## License